PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ### Will generating new shared links disable or delete old links?

 No, each link you generate will be available even if you create new versions based on changes or included props from the original workflow.

+### What plan is this feature available on?

+Sharing workflows via link is available on all plans, including the Free tier plans.

+### Do users of my workflow need to have a subscription?

+To copy a workflow, a subscription is not required.
+But the copied workflow is subject to the current workspace's plan limits.

+For example, if a workflow requires more connected accounts than what's available on the [Free tier](/pricing/#free-tier), then users of your workflow will require a plan to run the workflow properly.

+### Will copies of my workflow use my credits?

+**No**.
+Copied workflows have entirely separate versioning, connected accounts and billing.
+Sharing workflow copies is free, and the user of the copy usage is responsible for credit usage.
+Your original workflow is entirely separate from the copy.